 Welcome to my website.
 I currently work as an assistant professor at Leiden University, the Netherlands.
 On this website you can find information about the research I am involved in and regular updates of publications.

 In my research I mainly focus on the neuropsychology of spatial cognition, more specifically on navigation ability and spatial impairments.
 In June 2015 I switched from Utrecht University to Leiden University to continue this line of research.

 I set up a virtual reality lab, to study navigation in realistic settings.
 My studies focus on navigation ability in healthy individuals as well as in brain damaged patients.
 The studies that I am currently involved in mainly concern the assessment of the cognitive components and neural correlates of navigation and potential causes of individual differences in navigation ability.
 In particular, we apply this knowledge to neuropsychological patient studies, as they commonly show navigation impairments.
 We aim to develop means to assess and train navigation impairments in these patients.
-With a Veni grant, provided by NWO (Dutch Organisation for Scientific Research) I specifically study the role of order memory in navigation.
+With a Veni grant, provided by NWO (Dutch Organisation for Scientific Research) I have specifically studied the role of order memory in navigation.

 Spatial relation processing